 Talk to the City

-What makes Talk to the City unique is the combination of the following features:
+What makes Talk to the City unique is its combination of features

-• It is designed to summarize human opinions, as opposed to just factual data
+• It is designed to summarize human opinions, not just factual data

 • It automatically prepares summaries, visualizations and reports